The Bankrate promise

 How to save on air travel

-- Book ahead: Timing is everything and can translate to major savings when purchasing airline tickets.
-According to a 2022 study conducted by CheapAir, the best time to book a domestic flight is about 76 days before your travel date, on average.
+- Book ahead.
+Timing is everything and can translate to major savings when purchasing airline tickets.
+According to the same study conducted by CheapAir, the best time to book a domestic flight is between 46 to 164 days before your travel date.

-- Be flexible: Not only does the timing of your ticket purchase matter, but when you choose to fly is key to saving money as well.
+- Be flexible.
+Not only does the timing of your ticket purchase matter, but when you choose to fly is key to saving money as well.
 When you start planning your trip, see if there’s any flexibility in when you plan to venture off.
-In 2022, the cheapest day of the week to fly is Wednesday.
-In fact, choosing a Tuesday or Wednesday flight could save you an average of $56-$57 per airline ticket.
+If you can travel during the middle of the week or on a Saturday, you may save a considerable amount on airfare.

 The bottom line